uc-r/uc-r.github.io/datawrangling/project/final_project.md

 ### Project Goal

-The principle goal of this data is to import an existing data set on the web, clean and tidy the data, and perform basic exploratory data analysis; all while using R Markdown to produce an HTML report that is fully reproducible.
+The principal goal of this project is to import an existing data set on the web, clean and tidy the data, and perform basic exploratory data analysis; all while using R Markdown to produce an HTML report that is fully reproducible.

 ### Project Data